 11 Troubling Facts About Tennessee You May Be Better Off Not Knowing

-So, do you agree – are these the worst things about Tennessee?
-When you think of bad things about living in Tennessee, what comes to mind?
-If someone asked you, “Why Tennessee is a bad place to live,” what would you say?
+So, do you agree – are these the worst parts of living in Tennessee?
+When you think of bad things about Tennessee, what comes to mind?
+If someone asked you, “Why is Tennessee a bad place to live,” what would you say?
 And remember, together, we can build Tennessee up – we can be number one.
 Share to make a difference!

 What's the most beautiful hike in Tennessee?

 In Tennessee, the good far outweighs the bad.
 For example, there are tons of beautiful hikes in Tennessee.
 One trail that shouldn’t be overlooked is the Burgess Falls Trail.
 The highlight of Burgess Falls State Park in Sparta, the trail leads straight to, you guessed it, Burgess Falls.
 One of the most beautiful waterfalls in Tennessee, the towering fall drops more than 100 feet into the Falling Water River below.
 Though rated as moderate, the Burgess Falls Trail is just over one mile, making for a short trek.